- Setting goals and identifying priorities with your advisors will help you gauge your tolerance for risk, cost and complexity.

 How will liquidity activity affect estate planning?

 If you don’t have an estate plan already, this is a critical time to create a basic plan that includes a will, living trust, health care directive and financial power of attorney.
 You’ll need these pieces in place before you begin any advanced estate planning.
 You should carefully consider your goals before deciding which type of trust structure to put in place.
 Much like stock option exercises, this may be one of the best times to take advantage of wealth transfer strategies.
-With the 2017 tax law, lifetime gifting and estate tax exemptions increased to $11.18 million for an individual and $22.36 million for a married couple.
-These higher exemption levels carry sunsets, so plan ahead.
+With the 2017 tax law, lifetime gifting and estate tax exemptions increased to $11.7 million for an individual and $23.4 million for a married couple for 2021.
+These higher exemption levels carry sunsets at the end of 2025, so plan ahead.

 How do I time liquidity?